Regenerative Civil Design

 Discover our Level 3 approach to civil engineering design that supports a more resilient built environment.

-How can a civil engineer contribute to more resilient cities?
+How can a civil engineer contribute to resilient cities?

 Today, the typical civil engineering design involves Water Sensitive Urban Design and on-site stormwater detention for each development, aiming to meet legislated minimum standards.
-While this 1990s-based approach is safe we ask: what more could be done?
+While this 1990s-based approach is safe we ask: is this appropriate?

 Australian civil infrastructure design, much like early agriculture, was imported from Britain in colonial times.
 Directing all runoff into drains has been proven to degrade the landscape in agricultural settings – the exact opposite of what the land needs.
 Regenerative agriculture emerged in the 1980s to address this, demonstrating significant environmental benefits and landscape restoration through natural interventions.

 Civil engineering faces the same challenge.
-In dry urban environments where the heat island effect worsens with every new subdivision, road widening, and rail duplication, civil design isn't keeping pace with ecological needs.
+In dry urban environments where the heat island effect worsens with every new subdivision, road widening, and rail duplication, civil design continues to degrade the landscape.

 An ally for the landscape architect

-Often a "push and pull" dynamic exists between standard civil engineering design and landscape design.
-While these disciplines should be most closely collaborating, the relationship often feels far more distant and full of compromise.
+A 'push and pull' dynamic often exists between standard civil design and landscape architecture.
+While these disciplines should be close collaborators, the relationship is often one of compromise.

-We are changing this with Regenerative Civil Design.
-We ensure runoff can enter and be utilised by the landscape throughout the design, leading to a superior outcome for both civil and landscape, and the environment.
-This often negates the need for expensive, end-of-line treatment systems.
+We change this dynamic.
+Regenerative Civil Design actively integrates water into the landscape, creating a superior outcome for both disciplines and the environment.
+This approach often negates the need for expensive, end-of-line treatment systems.

 Our philosophy elevates our thinking beyond standard practice.
-Instead of civil engineers "getting in the way," we work seamlessly towards a common objective with landscape architects.
-The civil engineer becomes an ally for the landscape architect, providing the necessary technical justifications and compliance to achieve a design vision and approval from authorities.
+We move out of the 'silo' and work seamlessly toward a common objective.
+The Worsley civil engineer becomes a true ally, providing the technical justification and authority compliance needed to make a bold landscape vision a reality.

 Benefits for asset owners